Dorothy Lightbourne

+She was removed by Prime Minister Bruce Golding and replaced by Delroy Chuck as Minister of Justice and by Ransford Braham as Attorney General.
 Following her dismissal; she has withdrawn from public life and, politically, the roles of Minister of Justice and Attorney General – normally held by the same person – were split.

 She is a Commander of the Order of Distinction (CD) and a member of the King's Counsel (KC).